josbeir/cakephp-attribute-registry/README.md

 }
 ```

-The cache automatically invalidates when source files are modified (tracked via `filemtime`).
+The cache records file modification timestamps (`filemtime`) for discovered attributes, which you can use to detect when source files have changed and decide when to rebuild or clear the cache.

 ### Working with AttributeInfo